bendamin/SciFiUI/README.md

 # How it works
 For this assignment, I used Java and processing libraries to create my SciFi user interface.
-Once launched, Main.java is used to calls startUI which runs the sketch.
+Once launched, Main.java is used to call startUI which runs the sketch.
 The core elements of the sketch are in UI.java and additional classes were created as neccessary.

 Libraries used:
 -java.time is used for get the current time and displaying on a clock